 - Disturbed ovulation: If the adhesions are formed around the ovary it may disrupt or hamper ovulation.

 Frozen Pelvis Treatment includes

 Surgery is the primary treatment suggested to remove pelvic adhesions.
-Laparoscopy and hysteroscopy give you the best possible results with minimal scarring and avoiding long post surgery admission in hospital.
+Laparoscopy and hysteroscopy give you the best possible results with minimal scarring and avoid long post-surgery admission to the hospital.

 Pelvic adhesions can be prevented by

-- Application of adhesion bands during surgery can help prevent pelvic adhesions
+- The application of adhesion bands during surgery can help prevent pelvic adhesions

 - Laparoscopy reduces the chances of adhesion formation rather than open surgery